comunica/Article-ISWC2023-SolidQuery/content/evaluation.md

 We make use of a factorial experiment containing the following factors and values:

-- **Vault discovery**: None, LDP, Type Index, Filtered Type Index, LDP and Type Index, LDP and Filtered Type Index
+- **Vault discovery**: None, LDP, Type Index, Filtered Type Index, LDP + Type Index, LDP + Filtered Type Index
 - **Reachability semantics**: cNone, cMatch, cAll

 The LDP strategy corresponds to the disjunction of the source selectors $$\sigma_{\text{SolidVault}}$$ and $$\sigma_{\text{LdpContainer}}$$,